-A third way to record the results of a simulation is to use code segments to write selected results on an output file.
+A second way to record the results of a simulation is to use code segments to write selected results on an output file.
 The file can then later be read - by a human being or by another computer program (e.g., a spreadsheet program).
-To see the use of an output file (and an input file) in the Design/CPN tool itself, you have to use the CPN model called "SimpleProtocol\IO".
+To see the use of an output file (and an input file) in CPN Tools itself, you have to use the CPN model called "SimpleProtocol_IO".
 We first add a few extra declarations: